endoflife-date/endoflife.date/products/ubuntu.md

 Extended Security Maintenance (ESM) provides security updates on Ubuntu LTS releases for additional 5 years.
 It is available with the Ubuntu Pro subscription or a Free subscription.
 Please see the [Ubuntu Website](https://ubuntu.com/pro) for details.

 The dates for active and security support are taken from [here](https://github.com/canonical-web-and-design/ubuntu.com/blob/master/static/js/src/chart-data.js) what is used for the graph rendering on the [Release Cycle Page](https://ubuntu.com/about/release-cycle).

+Ubuntu Pro offers security fixes for critical, high, and selected medium CVEs in the `main` and `universe` repositories.
+Ubuntu Pro (Infra-only) - previously known as Ubuntu Advantage - only guarantees security fixes for packages in the `main` repository - other packages are on a best-effort basis.

 For package specific support details, run the `ubuntu-security-status` command (`ubuntu-support-status` on versions before `20.04`).